industrial-data/predictor-explainer/README.md

 In the example, Predictor Explainer identified the strongest sensor (tag). ![](/media/image10.png)

-## Annex A - Creating your own version of the add-in
+## Creating your own version of the add-in

 If you want to distribute or modify a new version of the JMP addin, there are two important things to consider.